Niteshpatel1/Niteshpatel1/README.md

 - 👋 Hi, I’m @Niteshpatel1
-- 👀 I’m interested in .Ai
+- 👀 I’m interested in  web development
-- 🌱 I’m currently learning Ai
+- 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 6265036487